mfangaritav/MOSART/README.md

 This repository contains two examples using [ALOS-1](Process_ALOS.ipynb) and [Sentinel-1](Process_Sen1.ipynb) images that illustrate the full workflow retrieving elevation changes for the 2008 Okmok caldera eruption and the 2016--2017 Bogoslof eruption.

 > [!IMPORTANT]
-> If you want to run these example you should install jupyterlab.
+> If you want to run these examples you should install jupyterlab.
 ```console
 conda install jupyterlab
 ```